K-nearest neighbors is one of the simplest machine learning algorithms As for many others, human reasoning was the inspiration for this one as well.

 But what about dropping a glass from a foot height onto a soft carpet?
 Did you experience breaking glasses in such situations as well?
 No, you did not.
 We can see that the height matters, so does the hardness of the ground.

-If you have a classification task, for example you want to predict if the glass breaks or not, you take the majority vote of all k neighbors.
+Take a classification task, for example.
+You want to predict if the glass breaks or not, so you take the majority vote of all k-neighbors.
 If k=5 and in 3 or more of your most similar experiences the glass broke, you go with the prediction “yes, it will break”.

 We have seen that this algorithm is lazy and during training time all it is doing is to store all the data it gets.
 All the computation happens during scoring, i.e. when we apply the model on unseen data points.
 We need to determine which k data points out of our training set are closest to the data point we want to get a prediction for.